dojo/framework/src/widget-core/README.md

 }
 ```

-Additionally the `ListItem` is now reusable in other areas of our application(s).
+Additionally, the `ListItem` is now reusable in other areas of our application(s).

 ### Mixins